Azure/blobxfer/README.rst

 General Notes
 -------------

+- If the pyOpenSSL package is present, urllib3/requests may use this package (as discussed in the Performance Notes below), which may result in exceptions being thrown that are not normalized by urllib3.
+This may result in exceptions that should be retried, but are not.
+It is recommended to upgrade your Python where pyOpenSSL is not required for fully validating peers and such that blobxfer can operate without pyOpenSSL in a secure fashion.
+You can also run blobxfer via Docker or in a virtualenv environment without pyOpenSSL.
 - blobxfer does not take any leases on blobs or containers.
 It is up to the user to ensure that blobs are not modified while download/uploads are being performed.